splunk/public-o11y-docs/metrics-and-metadata/metrics-dimensions-mts.rst

 Tags in OpenTelemetry
 ---------------------------

 In the OpenTelemetry data model, tags are provided as span ``attributes``.
-You can add and modify them using an attributes processor in your traces pipelines.
+You can add and modify them using an attributes processor in your Collector's traces pipelines.
 Learn more in :ref:`Tags in OpenTelemetry <otel-tags>`.

 Tags in Splunk APM
 --------------------------------